Donnie Jones: Los Angeles Chargers

 On October 2, 2018, Jones signed with the Los Angeles Chargers after the team released Drew Kaser.
 In the 2018 season, Jones finished with 47 punts for 1,990 net yards for a 42.34 average in 12 games.

 NFL career statistics

 Personal life

 Donnie is married to Aubrie, and the couple resides in Baton Rouge, Louisiana.
 Following the 2003 National Championship season at LSU, Jones penned a book titled Nine Seconds to a Championship (ISBN 0-9760181-9-5) about his career as a member of the LSU Tigers football team.
-He is also known as Thunder Foot, Donnie Long-Ball, Donnie J'Owns, Do-Rag Donnie, and Donnie ‘Bag of Bones’ Jones.
+He is also known as Thunder Foot, Donnie Long-Ball, Donnie Boom, Donnie J'Owns, Do-Rag Donnie, and Donnie ‘Bag of Bones’ Jones.